assafmo/couchdb-linux-performance/README.md

 `sudo /etc/rc.local` or `reboot`

 ## ionice
+:warning: Using `ionice` is effective if and only if IO scheduler uses an algorithm that takes priorities into account.
+If you have followed this guide so far, using `ionice` will have no effect since you have set IO Scheduler to `deadline` which doesn't use priorities.
+Look for `cfq` for a scheduler that works with priorities.

 Giving CouchDB IO priority with `ionice`: `sudo ionice -p $(pidof beam.smp) -c 1 -n 0`.
 This can also be done in a [`systemd` unit](https://gist.github.com/SinanGabel/eac83a2f9d0ac64e2c9d4bd936be9313/3d302ee7b2667b70c8372e4f6ce4891811f2fb94#file-couchdb-2-0-install-L116):
 ```